dearblue/ruby-crc/README.md

-# crc - CRC generator for ruby
+# crc - CRC calcurator for ruby

-This is a general CRC (Cyclic Redundancy Check) generator for ruby.
+This is a general CRC (Cyclic Redundancy Check) calcurator for ruby.

 It is written by pure ruby with based on slice-by-eight algorithm (slice-by-16 algorithm with byte-order free).